vace117/jenkins-pipelines/drydock-manual-deployment-pipeline/README.md

     --build-env DB_ENV_NAME=gen12dvu \
 ```

-This pipeline works together with the `drydock-manual-deployment-pipeline.yml`
+This pipeline works together with the `drydock-manual-deployment-template.yml`

+# Manual Template Usage
+If you wish to use `drydock-manual-deployment-template.yml` manually from the command-line, you can do so as follows:

+* Delete all existing web application objects:
+  * `$ oc delete all,configmap --selector app=$APPLICATION_PREFIX`

+* Create new web application objects:
+  * `$ oc process -f drydock-manual-deployment-template.yml -p APPLICATION_PREFIX=dfip | oc create -f -`